 Help and advice

-Get advice if you are asked to leave your accommodation and are unsure of your rights.
+Get advice if you are asked to leave your accommodation or are unsure of your rights.

 Use Shelter's directory to find an adviser in your area or get legal advice from a solicitor.